-In addition, all children are involved in special events and celebrations throughout the year to develop their personal learning and international
+In addition, all children are involved in special events and celebrations throughout the year to develop their personal learning and international awareness.
+Some of these events include:

 - Moon Festival

 - · Tet celebration

 - Community projects focusing upon identified local areas of need

-- Charity fundraising
+- · Charity fundraising

 - Special themed days/weeks e.g. Book Week, International Week, Green Week and much more